Transforming Teaching to Generate Student Success

 - Use active verbs.
 One source for strong active verbs is Bloom’s Taxonomy.
 A list of Bloom’s active verbs is available to download.

-- Keep to three to five.
-Most lessons can support only 3-5 learning outcomes.
-Avoid a laundry list of outcomes and drill down to the most important concepts.
+- Keep to three to five or ten or twelve.
+Most lessons can support only 3-5 learning objectives and most courses or clerkships can only support 10-12.
+Avoid a laundry list of objectives and drill down to the most important concepts.

 - Focus on students.
-The learning outcome should focus on student performance, not instructor performance.
+The learning objective should focus on student performance, not instructor performance.

 - Attach assessment.
-Every learning outcome should have a formal or informal assessment associated with it.
-What will you accept as evidence that students have achieved the outcome?
+Every learning objective should have a formal or informal assessment associated with it.
+What will you accept as evidence that students have achieved the objective?

 Verbs to Avoid